AI or Artificial Intelligence is the study of computer science on developing software or machines that perform tasks at a human level or higher.

 automated customer support

 There are many more examples.
 AI has brought technology to another level.
+Healthcare technology is looking for ways to treat patients virtually.
 And it’s far from done.
 AI has huge potential to grow because we want it to reach human intelligence or develop even beyond it.

 If you are interested in AI, working on your own AI projects, then you will need to know what the most popular AI programming languages are.